Karlssn/karlssn.github.io/readme.md

 # Start Page

-As I wanted a more customisable new tab/ start page I designed this page.
+As I wanted a more customisable start page I designed this page.
 To make this page work properly I used github pages to host the website and this [extension](https://addons.mozilla.org/en-US/firefox/addon/new-tab-override/) for rebinding the default new tab.

 ## To Do
-* Finnish the design
+* Design
-    * Create logos for main sites
+    * <del>Create logos for main sites</del>
+    * <del>Buttons around logos</del>
 * Features
+    * <del>Weather</del>
     * Implement notes (possible Google Keep)
+    * Switch to different search engines
+    * Suggestions on search
+        * Google
+        * DuckDuckGo